Forward Self-Similar Solutions of the Navier-Stokes Equations in the Half Space: Introduction

-In the half space setting, it is not clear if one can show pointwise decay bound for $V$.
+System \eqref{eq1.6} was proposed by Leray \cite{Leray34}, with the~opposite sign for $U+x\cdot \nb U$, for the study of singular {\it backward} self-similar solutions of \eqref{NS1} in $\R^3$ of the form $u(x,t) = \frac 1{\sqrt{-2t}}\, U \bke{\frac x{\sqrt{-2t}}}$.
+Their triviality was first established in \cite{NRS} if $U \in L^3(\R^3)$, in particular if $U \in H^1(\R^3)$ as assumed in \cite{Leray34}, and then extended in \cite{Tsai98} to $U \in L^q(\R^3)$, $3 \le q \le \I$.
+In the forward case and in the whole space setting, we have (see \cite{JS, Tsai14}) { } In the half space setting, it is not clear if one can show pointwise decay bound for $V$.
 We will however show that $V(x)$ is a priori bounded in $H^1_0(\R^3_+)$, and use this a priori bound to construct a solution.
 Due to lack of compactness of $H^1_0$ at spatial infinity, we will use the {\it invading method}, introduced by Leray \cite{Leray33}: We will approximate $\Om = \R^3_+$ by $\Om_k=\Om \cap B_k$, $k =1,2,3,\ldots$, where $B_k$ is an increasing sequence of concentric balls, construct solutions $V_k$ in $\Om_k$ of the difference equation \eqref{eq3.4} with zero boundary condition, and extract a subsequence converging to a desired solution $V$ in $\R^3_+$.

 Our proof is structured as follows.
 We will first recall some properties for Euler flows in Section \ref{S2}, and then use it to show that $V_k$ are uniformly bounded in $H^1_0(\Om_k)$ in Section \ref{S3}.
 In Section \ref{S4}, we construct $V_k$ using the a priori bound and a linear version of the Leray-Schauder theorem, and extract a weak limit $V$ using the uniform bound.
 The arguments in Sections \ref{S2}--\ref{S4} are valid as long as one can show that $U_0=e^{-\frac 12A_\Om}a$, $A_\Om$ being the Stokes operator in $\Om$, satisfies certain decay properties to be specified in Assumption \ref{th3.1}.
 In Sections \ref{S:BC} we show that, for $\Om=\R^3_+$ and those initial data $a$ considered in Theorem \ref{th1.1}, $U_0$ indeed satisfies Assumption \ref{th3.1}.
 We finally verify that $u(x,t)$ defined by \eqref{SS.formula} satisfies the assertions of Theorem \ref{th1.1} in Section \ref{S6}.